 Though manufacturers of herbicides do not always disclose all the "other ingredients" on their labels, they will need to disclose these ingredients to the EPA.
 Until the year 2000, Roundup formulation included a tallow amine as a surfactant but later on, in most formulations, the surfactant properties, as well as the ratio of surfactant to the active ingredient, got changed.

-However, the formulation is being used in the agricultural fields all around the world.
+However, the formulation is being used in agricultural fields all around the world.
 This kind of lack of transparency on the part of Monsanto has led to a lot of confusion.
-In a few circumstances, it is not clear whether the research was undertaken using glyphosate alone or Roundup formulation, however, most information regarding the effects of the herbicide is based on studies conducted using the Roundup formulation.
+In a few circumstances, it is not clear whether the research was undertaken using glyphosate alone or Roundup formulation.
+However, most information regarding the effects of the herbicide is based on studies conducted using the Roundup formulation.

 Anything other than the active plant-killing ingredients is called the inert ingredient and can be carriers, solvents, preservatives, and adjuvants that are added to enhance the effects of active ingredients.
 Although inert ingredients account for 99.9% of the volume of the product, generally, the names will not be listed over the label.
 As the name suggests, inert ingredients are often thought to be "inactive" and assumed to cause no harm to our health and environment, but this is far from true.
 The chemicals added as inert ingredients are oftentimes more toxic than the active ingredients.

-The United States Department of Agriculture, in their herbicide information profile has noted the contents of Roundup make up glyphosate (41%), related organic acids of glyphosate (1.5%), isopropylamine (0.5%), polyethoxylated tallow amine surfactant (15.4%), and water (41.6%), and the other variant Roundup Pro contains phosphate ester neutralized ethoxylated tallow amine surfactant (14.5%) and water (44.5%) in addition to glyphosate (41%).
+The United States Department of Agriculture, in their herbicide information profile, has noted the contents of Roundup make up glyphosate (41%), related organic acids of glyphosate (1.5%), isopropylamine (0.5%), polyethoxylated tallow amine surfactant (15.4%), and water (41.6%), and the other variant Roundup Pro contains phosphate ester neutralized ethoxylated tallow amine surfactant (14.5%) and water (44.5%) in addition to glyphosate (41%).

 A majority of studies testing the toxicity of glyphosate have taken into account glyphosate and its toxic breakdown product, aminomethylphosphonic acid (AMPA) only, though the inert ingredients are likely to blow up the toxic effects of glyphosate.

 A study conducted in 2012 concluded that inert ingredients often contribute to the toxicity of a product in a synergistic way.
-The adjuvants present in glyphosate-based weed killers were declared to be "active principles of human cell toxicity" thus adding to the hazard of glyphosate alone.
+The adjuvants present in glyphosate-based weed killers were declared to be "active principles of human cell toxicity," thus adding to the hazard of glyphosate alone.

-For the first time, the International Journal of Environmental Research and Public Health reported that the endocrine disruption was demonstrated due to the co-formulants or inert/confidential compounds also.
-The Institute of Science in Society (ISIS), in 2014 published that the POEA added in Roundup weed killer is most toxic to human cells and also increases the glyphosate toxic effects.
+For the first time, the International Journal of Environmental Research and Public Health reported that the endocrine disruption was also demonstrated due to the co-formulants or inert/confidential compounds.
+The Institute of Science in Society (ISIS), in 2014, published that the POEA added in Roundup weed killer is most toxic to human cells and also increases the glyphosate toxic effects.

 For years, environmental and health activists have been alarmed about the effects of Monsanto's Roundup on human health.
 There is a large body of research documenting the negative impact of Roundup weed killer on humans.
 In some studies, the chemicals in Roundup have been linked to the following health problems:

 Recent research by the World Health Organization (WHO) established that Roundup poses significant health risks to humans.
-According to a study, glyphosate, the active ingredient in Roundup leads to cancer, but Roundup is a mixture of various chemicals and there is supporting evidence that this cocktail could be even more dangerous.
+According to a study, glyphosate, the active ingredient in Roundup, leads to cancer, but Roundup is a mixture of various chemicals, and there is supporting evidence that this cocktail could be even more dangerous.

 Humans can be exposed to glyphosate in various ways, including eating foods on which it was sprayed or living near the area where the sprayed herbicide can drift and contaminate people's homes.

-If you have been diagnosed with non-Hodgkin's lymphoma after being exposed to Roundup either at the workplace or at home, please contact our firm to find out if you are eligible to file a roundup claim.
+If you have been diagnosed with non-Hodgkin's lymphoma after being exposed to Roundup either at the workplace or at home, please contact our firm to find out if you are eligible to file a Roundup claim.